datazoompuc/datazoom.social/README.md

 2.  **year**: The years of the PNADc the user would like to download.

 3.  **quarter**: The quarters within those years to be downloaded.
+Can be either a vector such as `1:4` for consistent quarters across years, or a list of vectors, if quarters are different for each year.

 4.  **panel**: Which panel algorithm to apply to this data.
 There are three options:

     - `none`: No panel build.
 Returns the original data.
+If `raw_data = TRUE`, data is still split into panel files.
     - `basic`: Performs basic identification steps for creating households and individual identifiers for panel construction
     - `advanced`: Performs advanced identification steps for creating